rohith-kumar53/Active-Directory-Home-Lab/README.md

 ./splunk start
 ```

-Now accept the license and configure the credentials.
+Now, accept the license and configure the credentials.

 ```
 exit